tkruse/gradle-groovysh-plugin/README.md

         // args = ['--terminal=none']
         // groovyVersion = '2.3.0'
-        /* ... the other params of gradle JavaExec can also be used */
+        /* ... the other params of gradle JavaExec can also be used */ }

+    buildShell {
+       // groovyVersion determines the features of the shell
+       // groovyVersion = '2.3.0'

+       // gradle version determines version of connector in tooling API,
+       // but connector can use other gradle version to build project via
+       // connector.useGradleVersion('1.10')
+       // gradleVersion = '1.12'

+       /* ... params of gradle JavaExec can also be used */ }

+    buildDevShell {
     }
 }
 ```